kitnato/neverquest/source/data/manual.md

 The [wilderness](#wilderness) **stage** initially harbors a lurking [monster](#monster).
 Choosing to **attack** does so continuously based on your [attack rate](#attack-rate), **engaging** the monster in the process.

-While engaged, the monster will also attack continuously, triggering your **defense**.
+While engaged, the monster attacks continuously, triggering your **defense**.
 When the monster successfully strikes, [recovery](#recovery-rate) is triggered.
 While recovering, you can't attack or regenerate your [reserves](#reserves).

-Both you and monster will keep attacking one another until either you **retreat**, or either one of you dies (health reaches zero).
-Retreating will allow the monster to instantaneously regenerate all of its health (if it isn't [ailing](#burning)).
+Both you and monster keep attacking one another until either you **retreat**, or either one of you dies (health reaches zero).
+Retreating disengages all combat until you choose to attack again.

-Upon a monster's death, the stage's **progress** is incremented, its remains are its remains are **looted** for [essence](#essence) and any [items](#items) and the next monster is engaged immediately, unless you retreat.
-Beware of the powerful [boss monsters](#bosses) that lurk at regular intervals.
+Upon a monster's death, the stage's **progress** is incremented, its remains are **looted** for [essence](#essence) and any [items](#items) and the next monster is engaged immediately, unless you retreat.
+Beware of the powerful [boss monsters](#bosses) that lurk at regular stage intervals.

 Once the wilderness is cleared of monsters, all looted resources can be **collected** and you enter a **resting** state.
 At this point, **traveling** to the [caravan](#caravan) becomes possible.

-The caravan allows interacting with crew members that each provide essential services like accessing higher stages and unlocking new capabilities.
-[Death](#death) is but a temporary setback and **retiring** allows for [fresh start](#retirement) with game-changing bonuses.
+The caravan allows interacting with crew members that each provide essential goods & services that help you progress through the stages and unlock new capabilities.
+[Death](#death) is but a temporary setback and **retiring** allows for a [fresh start](#retirement) with mighty bonuses.

-Stages will increase indefinitely with many secrets to uncover and unique enemies to fight.
+Stages can increase indefinitely and there are many secrets to uncover and foes to conquer.
 Will you be able to piece together the true ending?

 ## You